René Vilatte: Reconciliation and death

-According to Kirkfleet, an article, in The Salesianum, about Vilatte "raises a well-founded doubt about the sincerity of his reconciliation to the Church, and cites an attempt by him to 'ordain' a young man to the priesthood shortly before his death."
+According to Kirkfleet, an article in The Salesianum about Vilatte "raise[d] a well-founded doubt about the sincerity of his reconciliation to the Church, and cites an attempt by him to 'ordain' a young man to the priesthood shortly before his death."
 According to Anson, Emanuel-Anatole-Raphaël Chaptal de Chanteloup, Auxiliary Bishop of Paris, wrote to Brandreth that, Vilatte secretly ordained and consecrated a novice at the monastery.
 "The ridiculous affair was kept quiet", wrote Anson, but others dismissed it as a rumor.

-According to Appolis, Vilatte hoped that he would be allowed to say mass at the time of his episcopal jubilee.
+According to Appolis, Vilatte hoped that he would be allowed to say Mass at the time of his episcopal jubilee.

-He died of heart failure on July 8, 1929, and was buried in a Versailles' cemetery, without episcopal vestments and with a requiem mass celebrated for a layman.
+He died of heart failure on July 8, 1929, and was buried in a Versailles' cemetery, without episcopal vestments and with a requiem Mass celebrated for a layman.

 "Shortly after the funeral both his American servant and his private papers vanished."